Miss Kehoe - Rec 2 2023 - 2024

 Outdoor Provision: We offer our children continuous outdoor learning throughout the year so we ask parents to ensure that children have suitable clothing that is appropriate for all weathers, for example, sun hat, wellies, coat.
 Also during the hot weather we ask that parents apply sun cream prior to bringing them in school.

 Reading Books: We send home reading books everyday for parents to read with their child and would like them returned back to school everyday.
 Book bags can be purchased from the school office.

 Milk and fruit: All children are provided with a piece of fruit and a carton of milk every afternoon during our 'snack time'.

 P.E.: Reception children will have PE every Tuesday.
-Please ensure children arrive at school wearing their PE kits, which are: plain black shorts/joggers, plain white t-shirt and green school jumper/school hoody.
+Please ensure your child has a PE kit in school, which is: plain black shorts, plain white t-shirt and green school jumper/school hoody.
 Children can wear trainers or black pumps.

 Our expectations are high and we strive to foster the development of the children through provision of a planned, engaging, stimulating, safe and secure environment which is structured with developmental needs in mind.
 We also aim to stimulate emotional and spiritual growth.

 At St Margaret Mary’s RC Primary School, our children are growing to be:

 Grateful for our own gifts, for the gift of other people, and for the blessings of each day; and generous with our gifts, becoming men and women for others.

 Attentive to our experience and to our vocation; and discerning about the choices we make and the effects of those choices.